deep4788/packageIndexer/README.md

 ## Documentation

-See `TODO` for the design rationale for this application.
+See `docs/design.md` for the information and design rationale for this application.